 Better not let me down now, Ramz.

 Mustadio suggested that if we were going to rescue Ovelia, we could sneak up on Lionel by ship, since Lionel could easily stop us from crossing back the way we had come.
 He then joined our party for real, no longer an AI-controlled guest.
 Now that the fight is over, I can report on the status of our party after our three grinding battles and one plot battle: Ramza was still a useless Archer, much to my chagrin, though we were hoping to get his Archer’s Bane ability soon, which would allow him to dodge arrows in the future.
 Arthur was also a useless Archer!
 Meyrell was still a Thief, unfortunately.
-Lastly, Josephine had picked up Thundaga somewhere between here and there, rather than wait explicitly for Flare.
+Lastly, we had bought Thundaga for Josephine, rather than wait explicitly for Flare.